kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 ## ProwJob Validation in Image Builder

 In the scenario where the `oci-image-builder` pipeline is triggered from a ProwJob instead of a GitHub workflow, the validation process differs slightly due to the absence of an OIDC token.
+Triggering the `oci-image-builder` pipeline from a ProwJob is considered a depraecated scenario and must be supported only for backward compatibility and migration purposes.

 ### Process Flow